Friendship Style Quiz Result

 Who you pair well with

 - The Adventurer — Sages and Adventurers complement each other beautifully.
 The Adventurer pulls the Sage outside their head; the Sage gives the Adventurer the language for what they're feeling on the climb.
+You balance each other's worst tendencies — yours toward over-thinking, theirs toward under-feeling.
+Sages who go a decade without an Adventurer friend end up oddly stuck.

 Five small practices for The Sage